Darker97/Reddit-SQL-Databases/Text/Assign2_Report.md

 			Select USER, sum(ups) as Summe
 			from Comments group by USER)
 		as Scores))
-as dumm on test.Summe = dumm.Summe;
+as Peter on test.Summe = Peter.Summe;
 ```
 ####Motivation
-This Query is quite effective because it works by using only one table.
+Dissadvantege: We had to use one join and one Union Operation but that would make the Query more complex and compligated which would lead to more possible mistakes.

 ###6
 For this query, we asume that we should only print out the Subreddit with the highest scored comment, and the Subreddit with the lowest scored comment.